This page was last updated: October 20th, 2022

 Don’t forget to take your pain relief 30 minutes before you do your exercises.

 It’s a dislocation with a break to a bone in your elbow.
-This means that you elbow came out of its joint and was not in the right place.
+This means that your elbow came out of its joint and was not in the right place.
 You will have had help in the ED to put your elbow back in joint.
 The soft tissues and ligaments stabilising your elbow will have been stretched at the time of your injury.
 The break to your bone also makes this injury more complex.

 It normally takes up to 12 weeks to heal, but this may differ depending on your individual circumstances.